Investment research summary

 Decision frame

-For a long-term owner, the central question is whether Mobileye can convert its installed base and data advantage into higher-value products with durable margins before automotive cycles or Intel supply and governance decisions dominate the outcome.
-The thesis should be updated after the July 23, 2026 earnings release and each major design-win update.
+For a long-term owner, the central question is whether Mobileye can convert its installed base and data advantage into higher-value products with durable margins before automotive cycles, CEO transition, robotaxi capex, or Intel supply and governance decisions dominate the outcome.
+The thesis should be updated after the next earnings release, the CEO successor appointment, and each major design-win or robotaxi milestone.